 3 better ways to measure client service to create better client satisfaction, all year round:

-Response time – Taking too much time to respond to client requests (this includes voicemails, emails and phone calls) is a sure way to cause an impatient client, or a potential client, to seek help elsewhere.
+Response time – Taking too much time to respond to client requests (this includes voicemails, emails, and phone calls) is a sure way to cause an impatient or potential client to seek help elsewhere.
 A client’s needs don’t go away just because you don’t answer the phone.
-They simply call someone who answers promptly.
-In today’s world of electronic relationship management, response time is one of the only ways we can effectively communicate that our client’s needs are just as urgent to us, as they are for them.
+They call someone who answers promptly.
+In today’s world of electronic relationship management, response time is one of the only ways we can effectively communicate that our client’s needs are just as urgent to us as they are for them.
 Set a response time goal - within X hours or minutes.
-Measure and track how often you met your goal.
+Measure and track how often you meet your goal.
 To better meet your goal, make sure your website is up-to-date on current information or give clients the ability to request appointments and refills when it is more convenient for them.

-Time with the Customer You’re busy and sometimes it's not possible to spend a lot of time with a client, but moving too quickly from patient to patient can be detrimental.
-According to DVM360 “you don’t need a survey to tell you that your appointments run overtime, that your team members put clients on hold too often or that sometimes clients are given short answers that deserve longer explanations...you already know.”There is a middle ground between being too chatty and the overly efficient provider.
-Set a benchmark for the duration of time spent with each client and use the time to genuinely engage with them.
+Time with the Customer You’re busy, and sometimes it's impossible to spend a lot of time with a client, but moving too quickly from patient to patient can be detrimental.
+According to DVM360 “You don’t need a survey to tell you that your appointments run overtime, that your team members put clients on hold too often, or that sometimes clients are given short answers that deserve longer explanations...you already know.”A middle ground exists between being too chatty and being an overly efficient provider.
+Set a benchmark for the time spent with each client and use the time to engage with them genuinely.
 Run out of time?
-Set a follow up or refer them to another source, like VitusVet, which gives pet owners 24/7 access to their pet’s medical records, for them to refer back to at anytime.
-Log your results, and see if you can squeeze more meaningful, face to face interactions into each appointment.
+Set a follow-up or refer them to another source, like VitusVet, which gives pet owners 24/7 access to their pet’s medical records for them to refer back to at any time.
+Log your results, and see if you can squeeze more meaningful, face-to-face interactions into each appointment.

 Client Churn Rate – Client retention is key.
-Lee Resource Inc. found that “attracting new customers will cost your company five times more than keeping an existing customer and a 5% increase in customer retention can increase a company’s profitability by 75%.”
-If you don’t know how much business you are losing, you won’t be able to understand how much new business you will require to stay out of the red.
-You need to know IF you’re losing customers before you can even begin to ask WHY.
+Lee Resource Inc. found that “attracting new customers will cost your company five times more than keeping an existing customer, and a 5% increase in customer retention can increase a company’s profitability by 75%.”
+If you don’t know how much business you are losing, you won’t understand how much new business you will require to stay out of the red.
+You need to know IF you’re losing customers before you can even ask WHY.